LunarCodexLogo-copy.png

 On Thursday night, for the first time in over 50 years, an American spacecraft landed on the Moon – a thrilling step forward in a new era of space exploration.

-The Odysseus (including all payloads) is an Artemis Accords Heritage Site.
+The Odysseus Lunar Lander is an Artemis Accords Heritage Site.

 ArtemisAccords2b.jpg